zeltbrennt/AOC2023/README.md

 to figure out, what state to save where.
 Kind of annoying having two starting points, since I saved the current direction in the state.
 Having access to a priority queue helped a lot, so the algo could finish early.

+# Day 18 Lavaduct Lagoon

+Part 1 is easy with BFS-FloodFill, for Part 2 needs still time...